Click on images to see larger view

 Slugs and snails are soft-bodied, legless members of the mollusk phylum that are common throughout the state and are often serious pests in ornamental and vegetable gardens.
 They may measure up to four inches in length and are yellowish-brown to black in color.
 Some may be mottled or streaked with darker markings.
-All species leave a telltale, silver-colored, slime trail wherever they travel.
+All species leave a telltale, silver-colored, slime trail wherever they travel on their flat bottom side which is called a ‘foot’ and leads to their name Class name Gastropod (or stomach-foot).
 These trails can be seen on foundation walls, basement floors, roads, walkways and plant leaves.
 Slugs and snails have similar structures and biologies except that snails have an external spiral shell.

 Cheryl Moorehead, Bugwood.org

 Most slugs and snails are hermaphrodites meaning that they have both male and female reproductive organs.
 They still need to find another slug or snail to mate with and a few days later will lay up to 30 eggs in moist soil or under a log.
 Eggs may be laid any time from spring to fall so all stages of growth can be present year-round.

 Slugs and snails require a great deal of moisture and prefer dark areas.
 They are commonly found associated with moist, dark places such as under boards, logs, stones, decaying organic material, mulch, and trash, flower pots, in crevices and under decks, especially in shaded locations.
 They feed mostly at night and hide during the day to avoid the drying effects of sunlight.
 They feed on many kinds of plants, chewing ragged holes in the leaves, especially those that lie close to the ground.
 They also feed on molds and decaying vegetable materials.